cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-addzone.md

 * `--vault_tls_client_key=<filename>`

-  Path to private key of the TLS certificate presented to Vault.
+  Path to AcraServer TLS certificate's private key of the TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
   Empty by default.